k0a8t1o6/self_analysis/fav_verbs/verbs.md

 Earn
 Produce
 Format documents
-Support juniors
 Live in harmony with nature
 Capture moments
 Draw on blank
-Chat with known
 Solve puzzle
 Pioneer
 Dress with sleekness
 Drop in

+## Communication
+Chat with known

+## Leadership
+Train
+Support juniors